-Restriction: Occurs when the student does not meet the 2.00 GPA and completes less than half of their semester hours for two consecutive regular semesters.
+Restriction: Occurs when the student does not meet the 2.00 GPA or completes less than half of their semester hours for two consecutive regular semesters.
 This restricts a student to 6 hours.
 There are exemptions to this (insurance purposes, scholarships, etc.).
 Student must complete SIX semester hours during a regular semester (or two consecutive Summer sessions) with a 2.00 GPA to remove this restriction.

-5. How do I take the THEA?
+5. How do I take the TSI Assessment?

 The test is administered on a walk-in basis.
 Pay the Cashier’s Office $29.00 and take receipt to Testing Center.
 IMPORTANT: a TSI Pre-Assessment must be completed and certified before the test can be administered.

 The Pre-Assessment can be found at www.midland.edu/pre-assessment

 6. I am taking online courses from outside Midland.
 Is there another way to satisfy TSI requirements?

 If you are from a public college/university in Texas, it will be on your transcript.
 Ask your Registrar to make sure your TSI status is on your transcript and have it mailed to Midland College Registrar Office.
 A review of coursework from other colleges may also satisfy TSI.